apache/pekko/akka-docs/src/main/paradox/stream/stream-customize.md

 @@@ div { .group-java }

-You can extend the @apidoc[GraphStageLogicWithLogging] or @apidoc[TimerGraphStageLogicWithLogging] classes instead of the usual @apidoc[stage.GraphStageLogic] to enable you to obtain a @apidoc[akka.event.LoggingAdapter] inside your operator as long as the @apidoc[stream.Materializer] you're using is able to provide you with a logger.
+You can extend the @apidoc[GraphStageLogicWithLogging] or @apidoc[TimerGraphStageLogicWithLogging] classes instead of the usual @apidoc[stage.GraphStageLogic] to enable you to obtain a @apidoc[event.LoggingAdapter] inside your operator as long as the @apidoc[stream.Materializer] you're using is able to provide you with a logger.

 @@@